faraazHasan/react-number-formatter/README.md

 # react-number-formatter
-This react input component automatically formats phone numbers inside input and returns the number you actually typed.
+This React input component automatically formats phone numbers as you type and returns the actual number you entered. 😊

 ## Installation